jessamdp/aimathtutor/docs/BUILD_GUIDE.md

 ### 1. Set Environment Variables for AI API Keys

-For development, set the following environment variables (only needed if using real AI providers):
+For development, set the following environment variables (only needed if using cloud AI providers):

 ```sh
 export GEMINI_API_KEY=your_gemini_api_key_here